wellcomecollection/docs/rfcs/054-id-resolver/README.md

 in LCSH.
 This is because of a transformer rule that assumes that "Terms" refer to Subject Headings and "Names" refer to Names.

 This leads to there being two records in the Concepts API for the same referent.

+This is further complicated by the Sierra transformer deriving the type from the field - Glasgow is one of the terms that can be found in the Corporate Name field, and so becomes a Concept of type Organisation when it is a Name, but also in the Geographic Term field, meaning it becomes a Concept of type Place when it is a Subject Heading.